-The Respondent, if found to be in violation of university policy by the conduct officer has the right to appeal the decision of responsibility and any sanction within five business days of the issuance of the hearing officer's decision.
+The Respondent, if found to be in violation of university policy by the Student Conduct Board, has the right to appeal the decision of responsibility and any sanction within five business days of the issuance of the Board's decision.
 The appeal must be made in writing to the Dean of Students, whose decision is final.
 Appeal hearings are limited to case related documents.